ShulkwiSEC/websnap/README.md

 This Webpage Screenshot Tool provides a simple and efficient way to capture screenshots of webpages using Playwright.
 Whether you are working with a single URL or batch processing multiple links, this tool streamlines the process and offers flexibility in naming and saving files.
 We hope you find it useful for your projects!

-For any questions or contributions, feel free to open an issue or submit a pull request on the GitHub repository.
+For any questions or contributions, feel free to open an issue or submit a pull request on the this GitHub repository.